hongdangdoan/hongdangdoan.github.io/_posts/2021-3-10-How-To-Use-Nmap.md

 This is intended to identify the system's critical servers and vulnerable services.
 There are many tool to do this, but you can
 use nmap.
 ## 1. Determine The Active Hosts:
-First you should netmask of the target system.
+First you should know netmask of the target system.
+If you in you are in target's network, see in formation of network in your system.
 ```
 ifconfig
 ```
 ![](/assets/img/How-To-Use-Nmap/ifconfig.png)

 You can see the nestmask of target system is *192.168.1.0/24*
 Use
 ```